-In the last weeks we focused on the general structure and implications of the principle, and how it played out (or didn’t) in our past.
-This week we look at the present moment.
-Can I discover situations where I can apply this principle?
-How can I do that?
-How might it impact the unfolding events?
+Over the last two weeks we focused on the general structure and implications of the principle, and how it played out (or didn’t, or could have) in our past.
+This week we look at what it could mean in the present moment.
+Can I discover where this principle might be helpful in my present situation?

 Reflections on reflecting.